 Physical Therapy Guide to Achilles Tendinopathy

 Achilles tendinopathy is an irritation of the Achilles tendon.
-Achilles tendon pain is one of the most common types of pain felt behind the heel and up the back of the ankle when walking or running.
-Although Achilles tendinopathy affects both active and inactive individuals, 24% of athletes develop the condition, and an estimated 50% of runners will experience Achilles tendon pain in their running careers.
-In all individuals, Achilles tendinopathy can result in a limited ability to walk, climb stairs, or participate in recreational activities.
-Physical therapists help people with Achilles tendinopathy reduce pain in the affected area, and restore strength, flexibility, and mobility to the injured tendon and eliminate swelling when present.
+It is one of the most common types of pain felt behind the heel and up the back of the ankle when walking or running.
+It affects both active and inactive people.
+Around 24% of athletes develop the condition, and an estimated 50% of runners will experience Achilles tendon pain in their running careers.

 Physical therapists are movement experts.
 They improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.